Fair trade is helping more and more producers in the developing world work their way out of poverty.

 There is a growing range of fairly traded goods in New Zealand.
 As the taste, and price vary; try a few until you find some that best suit you.

 To buy fairly traded goods shop at Trade Aid or look for the Fairtrade Label on products available from your local retailers, supermarkets and directly from coffee and tea wholesalers.

-We send hosts a bounty of Fairtrade Certified™ goods to share with their family, friends and workmates.
+When you sign up to take part we send you a bounty of Fairtrade Certified™ goods to share with your family, friends and workmates at your event.

-Money raised at your Coffee Break makes a big difference in the lives of people across the Pacific and Southeast Asia.
+Money raised at your Morning Tea makes a big difference in the lives of people across the Pacific and Southeast Asia.

 Links and resources

 Want to find out more?
 This is the place for all the knowledge and know-how you need on Fairtrade.